 Once a card has been added to a Kanban board, users can interact with each other using the Comments feature of the card.
 These comments can be directly added within SwiftKanban (if users have access to SwiftKanban), or can be added via email.

-To add comments on the card via email, you must have the system acknowledgement email that was sent after card creation.
-You will receive this acknowledgement email if you are card creator, card owner, or board manager for the card.
-To add a new comment, simply reply to the acknowledgement e-mail without changing the subject as shown in the e-mail below:
+To add comments on the card via email, you must have the system acknowledgment email that was sent after card creation.
+You will receive this acknowledgment email if you are card creator, card owner, or board manager for the card.
+To add a new comment, simply reply to the acknowledgment e-mail without changing the subject as shown in the e-mail below:

 The newly added comment displays on the card as shown below: